Unpacking climate change with an ESG materiality assessment

 As we wait in anticipation for the results of the consultation process of Australia’s exposure draft legislation on climate-related financial disclosures, it is timely for Australian businesses to consider which of the many climate-related sustainability and ESG topics are material for our organisations.
 This will help us identify what we need to disclose and how to use the new standards.

 Potential climate-related topics to consider include energy, greenhouse gas (GHG) emissions, climate change resilience and air quality, amongst others.
-A materiality assessment is a tool that assists organisations to prioritise our sustainability efforts by identifying the potential for these and other topics to influence stakeholder perceptions of our organisation, as well as potential impacts associated with each topic.
-Using a risks and opportunities framework, a materiality assessment sees us assess the potential for our organisation to impact people and planet for each topic, which we refer to as sustainability impacts.
+An ESG materiality assessment is a tool that assists organisations to prioritise our sustainability efforts by identifying the potential for these and other topics to influence stakeholder perceptions of our organisation, as well as potential impacts associated with each topic.
+Using a risks and opportunities framework, an ESG materiality assessment sees us assess the potential for our organisation to impact people and planet for each topic, which we refer to as sustainability impacts.
 It also sees us assess the extent to which a topic might impact our organisation financially, thus satisfying the concept of double materiality.

 Climate-related sustainability risks might include the impact on people and planet from our ongoing use of fossil fuels, whether that be directly in the processing of minerals, indirectly in the purchase of electricity generated with fossil fuels or the use of fossil fuels up and down our value chains.
 Climate-related sustainability opportunities might include the development or use of technologies that enable our organisations and others to reduce their carbon footprints.
 It might also include opportunities to enhance rehabilitation efforts, with a focus on carbon absorption.